BJL156/Smol-Engine/README.md

 ##### Draw With an Entity Class
 An Entity can be used for creating instances of postional and scaling data.
 This data can then be passed to a draw call that will draw geometry using the data from the entity class.

-An Entity class is made with the consturctor:
+An Entity class is made with the follwing constructor:
 ```
 Entity(float X, float Y, float W, float H)
 ```